 Former athlete, teacher, coach, motivator and innovator… Annette Lynch has amassed experience from over 25 years with Special Olympics (beginning at SOI in 1989 as basketball director, extending to Special Olympics Maryland as vice president of sport development and education) and currently as senior manager of coaching excellence and sport education.
 Her major focus and passion is sport education with development of the first Special Olympics Coach Education System and oversight of coach development (education; recruitment; retention; recognition including the materials and tools to support them), the train-the-trainer program, athlete leadership, Unified Sports®, SONA university curriculum, and relationships with international and national governing bodies such as the USOC, NCAA, SHAPE, AAPAR, NCACE, etc. She is also the liaison with the United States Leadership Council’s Sport Committee, providing oversight of the Coach Development Resource Group as well as the Unified Sports and Program Excellence Subcommittees plus the Penn Relays.
 Recently, Annette oversaw the revision of the Principles of Coaching Course and the development, creation and launch of three online courses: Principles of Coaching for Special Olympics, Coaching Special Olympics Athletes and Coaching Unified Sports.

 Prior to Special Olympics, Annette assembled over 40 years in sport education, teaching and coaching.
 Her formative education and sport experience includes a Bachelor's of Science degree at Illinois State University, majoring in health and physical education, minoring in psychology, and competing in basketball, field hockey, golf, track and field, and volleyball.
 After graduation, Annette played on the USA Women's Basketball Team for three years, taught and coached in Missouri, Pennsylvania, Illinois, Rhode Island, and Virginia.
 While in Pennsylvania and at Lehigh University, she acquired her Master's degree in education with an emphasis on human development (counseling).
 Finally, she has extensive experience in coaching at every level: junior high (Indian Valley and Easton, PA), high school (North Kansas City, MO, and Easton, PA), NCAA Division II (Lehigh University), NCAA Division I (Northwestern University and University of Rhode Island), and Special Olympics (1990-1999) plus coaching the West team at the USOC’s Olympic Festival.Register Online by adding your course to cart through our secure server.
-Or fill out this form and fax or mail it to Extended Learning.
 You will be receiving email with your online course access information within five working days.
 Please check your spam or junk folder in case the confirmation email was misplaced there.
 Call 1-800-253-2762, or email WVUEnrich@mail.wvu.edu if you have any questions.
 Major credit cards are accepted.

 "I completed the Principals of Coaching for Special Olympics online training course.
 The course was easy to access and complete and ideal for me as a busy working mom since I could move through the modules at my own pace as I had time.
 Most importantly the course is a helpful learning tool which I would recommend for all Special Olympics coaches."